LunaSare/harvey2020/data/README.md

 a text file connecting the original tip label, the mapped OTT taxon name, and the OTT taxon id.
 Accepted formats are CSV, TSV, and JSON.
 For CSV and TSV formats, each set of values goes on a separate line.
 Values on each line can be comma separated (`.csv` or `.txt` extension) or tab separated (`.tsv` or `.txt` extension).
-If choosing a JSON format, your file must contain the same fields from a JSON file generated using the [TNRS bulk mapping tool](https://tree.opentreeoflife.org/curator/tnrs/), plus the "adjustedLabel" value.
+If choosing a JSON format, your file must contain the same fields from a JSON file generated using the [TNRS bulk mapping tool](https://tree.opentreeoflife.org/curator/tnrs/), plus an `adjustedLabel` value.

-To do this, you can use external tools in R and Python, such as the packages [rotl](https://cran.r-project.org/web/packages/rotl/index.html) or [python-opentree](https://opentree.readthedocs.io/en/latest/).
+To map the , you can use external tools in R and Python, such as the packages [rotl](https://cran.r-project.org/web/packages/rotl/index.html) or [python-opentree](https://opentree.readthedocs.io/en/latest/).

 ## How to format a JSON file for "easier" reading